-On November 26, 2019, AMPI entered into a line of credit agreement with Union Bank of the Philippines, Inc. that provides for a maximum borrowing capacity of 60.0 million Philippine pesos (approximately \$1.2 million) at the bank's prevailing interest rate.
-The line of credit expires on August 31, 2021.
+On November 26, 2019, AMPI entered into a line of credit agreement with Union Bank of the Philippines, Inc. that provides for a maximum borrowing capacity of 60.0 million Philippine pesos (approximately \$1.8 million) at the bank's prevailing interest rate.
+While this line of credit initially expired on August 21, 2021 (in connection with certain delays as a result of the COVID-19 pandemic and its impact on bank operations), the line of credit was extended in September 2021 and is now expected to expire on August 21, 2022.
+There were no borrowings outstanding under this line of credit as of September 24, 2021 and March 26, 2021.

-On November 20, 2019, AMPI entered into a line of credit agreement with BDO Unibank that provides for a maximum borrowing capacity of 75.0 million Philippine pesos (approximately \$1.5 million) at the bank's prevailing interest rate.
-The line of credit expired on June 30, 2021, subsequent to that date, due to delays as a result of the current pandemic situation and its impact with the bank operations.
-The bank notified the Company of an extension up to September 28, 2021 for all paperwork to be processed.
+On November 20, 2019, AMPI entered into a line of credit agreement with BDO Unibank that provides for a maximum borrowing capacity of 75.0 million Philippine pesos (approximately \$2.2 million) at the bank's prevailing interest rate.
+While this line of credit initially expired on June 30, 2021 (in connection with certain delays as a result of the COVID-19 pandemic and its impact on bank operations), the line of credit was extended in September 2021 and is now expected to expire on June 30, 2022.
+There were no borrowings outstanding under this line of credit as of September 24, 2021 and March 26, 2021.